drmartinezrabert/EcoSysEM/README.md

 ```python
 ThP.getDeltaH0r(deltaH0f, mRxn)
 ```
-Compute standard enthalpy of reaction from the standard enhalpy of formation of substrate and products.<br>
+Compute standard enthalpy of reaction from the standard enhalpy of formation of substrates and products.<br>
 Return a n-dimension array with the values of standard enthalpy of reactions.<p>
 **Parameters:**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **deltaH0f : _ndarray_** <br>